groovy/groovy-eclipse/docs/Manual-Setup.md

 ### Setup Execution Environment Descriptions

 On the Eclipse menu bar, select *Window -> Preferences*.
 In the *Preferences* window, go to *Java -> Installed JREs* and add JDK 8 and 11.
 Then go to *Java -> Installed JREs -> Execution Environments*, select JavaSE-1.8, and check the box next to JDK 8 in the list of compatible JREs.
-Repeat for JDK 11.
+Repeat for JDK 11 (and 17).

 ![API Baseline](images/eclipse-execution-environment.png)